Tyler-Mullen/NordgarDungeonTestRoom/README.md

 # NordgarDungeonTestRoom
 A role-playing game I am developing to run on command line through Node.js with inquirer.
+To play run npm i nordgardungeon in git bash, then go to node_modules then go to nordgardungeon then type startGame.js

 ###1: Game Summery